 Missing values are a common problem while dealing with data!
 The values can be missed because of various reasons such as human errors, mechanical errors, etc.

-Data cleansing is an important step before you even begin the algorithmic trading process, which begins with historical data analysis for making the prediction model as accurate as possible.
+Data cleansing is an important step before you even begin the algorithmic trading process, which begins with historical data analysis to make the prediction model as accurate as possible.

-There are three techniques to solve the missing values’ problem in order to find out the most accurate features, and they are:
+There are three techniques to solve the missing values’ problem to find out the most accurate features, and they are:

 - Dropping